-MEV Capital: anatomy of a collapse and takeover by Belem Capital
+MEV Capital: Anatomy of a collapse and takeover by Belem Capital

 Long regarded as one of the jewels in the crown of onchain asset management, MEV Capital has not recovered from last October's crash.
 While its assets under management fell by 80% in the DeFi segment, one of its main partners, Belem Capital, announced that it was bringing its asset management activities in-house to stabilise a structure that was drifting rapidly out of control.